 \section{Numerical Results}

-Before considering nonequilibrium energy and momentum transfer, we first discuss the nonreciprocal properties of $\delta n(\omega, q_x)$ shown in Fig.~\ref{fig1}(c).
-We observe that the photon occupation number difference $\delta n(\omega, q_x)$ is positive for positive $q_x$ under $\omega {>}q_xv_d$.
+Before considering the nonequilibrium energy and momentum transfer, we discuss the nonreciprocal properties of $\delta n(\omega, q_x)$ shown in Fig.~\ref{fig1}(c).
+We can see that the photon occupation number difference $\delta n(\omega, q_x)$ is positive for positive $q_x$ under $\omega {>}q_xv_d$.
 This indicates that the effective photonic temperature of the graphene is higher than the particle temperature $T_p$.
 Furthermore, it should be noted that contributions from $\omega {<} q_xv_d$ can be disregarded.
 This is because these contributions become significant only when the separation between the particle and the graphene reaches subnanometer scales~\cite{VP11_PRB}, whereas in our case, the distance is on the order of micrometers.
 Consequently, photons, especially those with positive $q_x$, flow from the graphene to the particle.
 In contrast, for negative $q_x$, $\delta n(\omega, q_x)$ is always negative.
 Therefore, the effective photonic temperature of the graphene is lower than $T_p$.
 This sign reversal indicates a reversal in the direction of photon transfer compared to the behavior exhibited by positive $q_x$.

-We analyze three kinds of nanoparticle: NaCl, undoped GaAs, and InSb.
-The intricate dielectric characteristics are given by the well-established Lorentz-Drude model with~\cite{foteinopoulou2019phonon, nonrecip_torque19}
+We consider three kinds of nanoparticle: NaCl, undoped GaAs, and InSb.
+The intricate dielectric characteristics are given by the Lorentz-Drude model with

-where $\varepsilon_\infty$ is the high-frequency dielectric constant, $\omega_L$ is the longitudinal optic-phonon frequency, $\omega_T$ is the transverse optic-phonon frequency, $\Gamma$ is the optic-phonon damping constant.
+where $\varepsilon_\infty$ is the high-frequency dielectric constant, and $\omega_L$ is the longitudinal optic-phonon frequency, $\omega_T$ is the transverse optic-phonon frequency, $\Gamma$ is the optic-phonon damping constant.
 Within the electrostatic limit, we can reasonably neglect multiple scattering interactions between the particle and the graphene, and describe the particle effectively using its electrical polarizability which is expressed as $\alpha(\omega)=4\pi R^3[\varepsilon(\omega)-1)]/[\varepsilon(\omega)+2]$~\cite{zhao2012rotational}.
-It is important to note that these assumptions are valid only under specific conditions: $R\ll d \ll \hbar c / k_BT$.
+It is important to note that these assumptions are valid only under the condition of $R\ll d \ll \hbar c / k_BT$.
 In Fig.~\ref{fig2}(a), we present the imaginary part of the polarizability for these nanoparticles, revealing distinct dipolar resonances.